jacksalici/smart-bus-stop/README.md

 # 🚏 IoT-powered smart bus stop

-**To improve the mobility of citizens in a city/metropolis, enabling fast, easy and safe travel, and at the same time, lower management costs for the administrators.**
+**To improve the mobility of citizens in a city, enabling fast, easy and safe travel, and at the same time, lower management costs for the administrators.**

-## Abstract
+## 📝 Abstract

 This project has been made as the final project for the Master's Degree in CS IoT course.
 It focuses on improving public transportation, particularly through city buses.
 The aim is to create a smart bus stop, which allows easier access to the service and enables (through a network of such stations) an enhancement of the service.